Animal Communicator Directory

 (5) any relevant promotion and newspaper or magazine articles about your work,

-(6) at least five testimonials from clients telling how they have experienced the effectiveness of your communication with their animal companions,
+(6) at least ten testimonials from clients telling how they have experienced the effectiveness of your communication with their animal companions, including specific results they observed

-(7) your statement of agreement with the Code of Ethics
+(8) your statement of agreement with the Code of Ethics for Interspecies Telepathic Communicators below

-(8) a basic (up to 20 words) or enhanced (up to 100 words plus photo) description of services for the listing after and in addition to your address information (see the directory for the usual listing format),
+(9) a basic (up to 20 words) or enhanced (up to 100 words plus photo) description of services for the listing after and in addition to your name and address information (see the directory for the usual listing format),

 We include your listing on this website directory and for individual referral recommendations.
 The website listings get client and student referrals.
 Media representatives also frequently consult this website.

-The basic listing includes a listing description of services (after and not including your address information) of up to 20 words, and the enhanced listing – up to 100 words description of services (after and not including your address information) and a photo of you with or without an animal friend.
+The basic listing includes a description of services (after and not including your name and address information) of up to 20 words, and the enhanced listing includes up to 100 words description of services (after and not including your name and address information) and a photo of you with or without an animal friend.

-The enhanced listing is a fantastic opportunity to bring more attention to your services.
+The enhanced listing is a great opportunity to bring more attention to your services.

 Send your application and basic or enhanced listing and your photo to email@example.com